A-Fayed/mm-portal/docs/readme.md

 2. Upload image using 'Add file' button
 3. In the new .md post reference the image in the format ![Image Description]({{site.baseurl}}/assets/images/async-py.png "Image Description")

+## Activities Backlog

+1. Can we better maintain images and posts?
+2. Can we set up mobile compatability if PoC gains momentum
+3. Can we tidy up CSS so that it is more robust if PoC gains more momentum